2023 Best Journalism Schools in the Southeast Region

 Top 10 Best Journalism Schools

-Our analysis found University of Florida to be the best school for journalism students who want to pursue a degree in the Southeast Region .
-Located in the medium-sized city of Gainesville, UF is a public college with a fairly large student population.
+Our 2023 rankings named University of Florida the best school in the Southeast Region for journalism students.
+Located in the medium-sized city of Gainesville, UF is a public school with a fairly large student population.

 Journalism majors at UF take out an average of $16,477 in student loans while working on their egree.